-As part of its global commitment on climate change, the Group is gradually integrating the carbon footprint in its investment’s choices.
+As a result of the commitments made in this area, the Group is gradually integrating the carbon footprint in its investment and active shareholding (voting and engagement) choices.

-The carbon footprint of a portfolio can be measured by using several metrics with different calculation methodologies, therefore we are monitoring the following metrics to have a comprehensive view on the implementation of our strategy to manage climate change.
+The carbon footprint of a portfolio can be measured by using several metrics with different calculation methodologies.

 Perimeter and metrics